 Learn More: Tramadol: 9 Things You Should Know

 Opioids such as oxycodone (Oxycontin) should be avoided for pain control in fibromyalgia because this class has been shown to worsen pain and mental ability, as well as lead to risks for addiction and overdose.
-According to a Cochrane review, there is no evidence that oxycodone (as oxycodone CR) is of value in treating people with fibromylagia at all.
+According to a Cochrane review, there is no randomized trial evidence that oxycodone (with or without naloxone) is of value in treating people with fibromylagia.

 Does Capsaicin Work in Fibromyalgia?

 Heat can feel good, right?
 Capsaicin is the active ingredient in hot chili peppers, and is used in medicated creams and lotions to relieve muscle or joint pain.
 Capsaicin reduces the amount of substance P in the body, a chemical that acts as a pain messenger.

 Use caution and start with low doses; some patients find topical capsaicin application to be slightly painful at first.
 Also, be sure to use a glove to apply the cream and avoid getting it near your eyes, mouth, or other mucous membranes.

 List of Alternative Therapy for Fibromyalgia